-How to Finish Brick Veneer With Mortar
+How to Install Brick Veneer Inside an Alcove

 Now that the area that's hardest to reach (inside the alcove) has been done as the first part of this project, it's time to move on to the face of the main wall.
 In this project we measured and cut several 5"-long bricks on the wet saw since this was the size needed on the skinny part of the front wall.
 Cut the bricks to size as needed for your project.